ManiCM-fast/ManiCM/README.md

     bash scripts/train_policy_cm.sh dp3_cm adroit_hammer 0603_cm 0 0
     ```
     This will train ManiCM use a DP3 policy teacher model on the `hammer` task in Adroit environment using point cloud modality.

+# 🏞️ Checkpoints

+We have updated the [pre-trained checkpoints](https://drive.google.com/drive/folders/1WhYQij_D3IisDpdLjKCQF3iaZB1bZ63f?usp=sharing) of `adroit_hammer` task for your convenience.
+You can download them and place the folder into `data/outputs/`.

 # 🏷️ License
 This repository is released under the MIT license.